rerun-io/rerun/docs/content/reference/types/views/dataframe_view.md

 * `timeline`: The timeline for this query.
 * `filter_by_range`: If provided, only rows whose timestamp is within this range will be shown.
-* `filter_by_event`: If provided, only show rows which contains a logged event for the specified component.
+* `filter_is_not_null`: If provided, only show rows which contains a logged event for the specified component.
 * `apply_latest_at`: Should empty cells be filled with latest-at queries?
 * `select`: Selected columns.
 If unset, all columns are selected.